sfulay/agora/README.md

 )
 ```

-**Step 3.4: Process Sentence-Level Segments (Optional)**
+**Step 3.4: Process Sentence-Level Segments**

-If you want sentence-level audio segments for medleys, run:
+**Required for Agora to function properly.**

+Since each `InterviewUtterance` (speaker turn) may contain multiple sentences, you need to break down the audio into sentence-level `InterviewSegment` objects:

 ```bash
 cd generating_v2
 python 05_process_sentence_segments.py
 ```

-This creates `InterviewSegment` objects by:
+This script:
+1. Loads each `InterviewAudio` record
-1. Transcribing audio using Google Cloud Speech API
+2. Uses Google Cloud Speech API to transcribe with word-level timestamps
-2. Splitting into sentence-level segments with timestamps
-3. Storing individual segment audio files
+3. Detects sentence boundaries within the utterance
+4. Splits the audio file into individual sentence segments
+5. Creates `InterviewSegment` objects for each sentence with:
+   - `start_time` and `end_time` (within the parent audio)
+   - `segment_text` (one sentence from the utterance)
+   - `segment_audio_file` (individual WAV file)
+6. Stores segment files in S3 at: `InterviewAudios/interview{id}/module{id}/question{id}/user_{audio_id}/sentence_{seq}.wav`

+**Why this is required:** Agora uses these segments to create Medleys (60-second audio summaries).
+Medleys select specific sentences from across an utterance, which requires sentence-level segmentation.

 ### Step 4: Create Recommendations